Care That Matters: Providing Person-Centered Dementia Care

 “Person Centered Dementia Care” is an approach to care developed by the University of Bradford (U.K.) Dementia Workgroup.
-Guided by that group, this seminar will focus on developing a knowledge base and caregiver skills that reinforce the social and psychological needs of persons with dementia.
+Guided by that group, this seminar will focus on developing a knowledge base and caregiver skills that respond to the social and psychological needs of persons with dementia.

-- Understand the characteristics and definition of personhood and person-centered dementia care within the framework of dementia care
+- Define and apply the meaning of personhood and person-centered dementia care

-- Explain the importance of the 5 basic psychosocial needs of person with dementia
+- Explain the importance of the five basic psychosocial needs of person with dementia

 - Apply the indicators of well-being in persons with dementia